 If you wish to gain a bit more height, take the path going to the left when facing the shrine.
 From there, you will be able to reach Mt.
 Yahiko’s summit.

 You can travel either by taking a bus and then a cable car, or hiking and then taking the cable car or, for the bravest, hiking all the way to the top of the mountain in about four hours.
 I personally didn’t have time to reach the top and enjoy the impressive view.

 Instead, I kept going with my exploration of the village and its lovely, tiny streets.
 At area right outside the shrine is lively, with many shops to buy souvenirs and local snacks.

-These little streets become far more quiet as you walk further away, revealing hidden shrines, lovely storefronts and lots of green spaces.
+These little streets become far quieter as you walk further away, revealing hidden shrines, lovely storefronts, and lots of green spaces.

 Only a few meters away from the train station—which is worth checking out in itself—two more attractions await visitors.